schance995/stylish-shell/README.md

 ## How to install software on Linux (abridged version)
 - Package manager (recommended!)
 - Sometimes the software we want is not available there :(
+- Or maybe the version there is not the one we want
 - Solutions:
   - Extend the repositories with PPA (personal package archive)
   - Install software directly from upstream